subdgtl/Monoceros/README.md

 3. If WFC generated a contradictory result, start over again with a different random state.

-WFC does not necessarily always find a solution.
-If (and how easily) a valid solution is computed very much depends on the set of provided Rules.
-There are sets of Rules for which WFC always converges regardless of the random state, but also sets of Rules for which the simulation always results in a contradictory world state.
-Rule design is one of the more challenging parts of working with Wave Function Collapse.
+**WFC does not necessarily always find a solution**.
+If (and how quickly) a valid solution is computed very much depends on the set of provided Rules.
+There are sets of Rules for which WFC always converges in just a single attempt regardless of the random state, but also sets of Rules for which the simulation always results in a contradictory world state, and also everything in between.
+Rule design is a challenging part of working with Wave Function Collapse.

 ## 1.4.
 Development notes
 This repository contains the Grasshopper wrapper for the main WFC solver and comprehensive supplemental tools.